Appl3Tree/appl3tree.github.io/_posts/2025-06-29-THM-Industrial-Intrusion-CTF.md

 ---

-# Task 21 – Crypto – CRC Me If You Can
+# Task 21 – CRC Me If You Can

 Goal: Forge a valid control frame with correct CRC to disable covert implant.